MichaelGekht/Employee-Portal/Payments_and_Benefits/Invoice_Template_and_instruction.md

 All fields are marked with a comment you need to fill in.
 The fields marked in green remain untouched.

-Here is the template of the invoice, you can download it
+Here is the template of the invoice, you can download it.
+The link will take you to the repository where the file is located.
+Click View raw and the file will start downloading to your computer
 ![Invoice](https://github.com/gehtsoft-usa/forimages/blob/main/Invoice%20Template.docx)
 >
 ![Step 1](https://github.com/gehtsoft-usa/forimages/blob/main/invoice1.PNG)